cherry15/cc2022react/README.md

 It uses [MSW](https://mswjs.io/) for mocking and testing purposes.

-It demonstrates the use of [RTK Query](https://redux-toolkit.js.org/rtk-query/overview) with typescript and unit tests.
+It demonstrates the use of [RTK Query](https://redux-toolkit.js.org/rtk-query/overview) with typescript and tests.

 It also has some form validation and a number of other features.